 Who doesn’t love games?
 We all play games no matter what our age is but there is a thing.
 We all search for the best gaming distro for our PC’s.
-Gone are the days when the games on linux were hard to get and gaming distro were hard to spot.
-Today I am going to mention some of the best gaming distro for Linux.
-Also check out the part 1 of this article we covered here.
+Gone are the days when the games on Linux were hard to get and gaming distro was hard to spot.
+Today I am going to mention some of the best gaming distros for Linux.
+Also, check out the part 1 of this article we covered here.
 Without wasting more time let’s get started on the list.

-If there is a conquest for best gaming distro how can someone forget Ubuntu.
+If there is a conquest for best gaming distro how someone can forget Ubuntu.
 Although the Canonical never thought of this but guys at UALinux certainly did.
-Ubuntu GamePack is based on Ubuntu 16.04 (2017.01) with as website claims will surely provide a head start with more than 22 381 games and applications for MS Windows and MS-DOS.
+Ubuntu GamePack is based on Ubuntu 16.04 (2017.01) with website claims that will surely provide a head start with more than 22 381 games and applications for MS Windows and MS-DOS.
 Be sure to check it out in case you love Ubuntu.
-Also it has many applications pre-installed that you will love to have for gaming.
+Also, it has many applications pre-installed that you will love to have for gaming.

 In case you don’t know Lakka is a free open-source game console that can help you to run your favorite games on PC at a minimal cost.
 Minimal cost is what you spend at setting up Lakka.
 Lakka can help you run your favorite PS, XBOX and many other consoles on PC very easily.
 However, they only offer USB stick images but some users also made it boot on their PC with DVD.
 Having low hardware requirements, user-friendly Lakka is something you must try if you love retro games as Lakka is famous especially for running retro games.

 In case you guys love fedora as much as I do and don’t want any other distro here is the perfect deal.
 Get fedora games spin.
 Fedora games spin comes with a large number of games having pre-installed.
 You just need to have the gaming requirements and have fedora games spin and you are all set to gaming.
 However, it doesn’t come with pre-installed Steam and WIne.